Sunday, 27 January 2013

 • socially prescribed perfectionism - the perception that others have unrealistic standards and perfectionistic motives for one’s own behaviors, and that others will only be satisfied when these standards are attained; related to fear of negative social evaluation, belief in the external control of reinforcement, and need for the approval of others; associated with a wide variety of psychological problems including depression, anxiety, suicidal tendencies, and personality disorders.

 All three have been shown to be linked with low unconditional self-acceptance.
 Studies consistently show that "low general self-esteem is associated with the perception that unrealistic standards are being imposed on the self."
+Also, a contingent sense of self-worth is the antithesis of unconditional self-acceptance.

 This paper concludes that "it is important to foster a greater sense of unconditional self-acceptance among perfectionists, either through preventive efforts or treatment interventions, so that this may serve as a source of resiliency when impossible standards are not attained."